CristiScarlat/IO_Experiments_Development_Board/README.md

 IO_Experiments is a developer kit on a single board.
-The developer can connect any uC board including Arduino , Nucleo , RasperryPi to any of the periferics on this board.
+The developer can connect any uC board including Arduino , Nucleo , RasperryPi to any of the devices on this board.

 The board contains:
 1. LCD 16x2 alphanumeric;
 2. 8xleds driven by ULN2803;